Turborepo

 Using filters

-While caching ensures you stay fast by never doing the same work twice, you can also filter tasks to run only a subset of the Task Graph, according to your needs.
+While caching ensures you stay fast by never doing the same work twice, you can also filter tasks to run only a subset of the Task Graph.

 There are many advanced use cases for filtering in the --filter API reference but the most common use cases are discussed below.